laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 Browsing past Pings can also help you take a step back and see the thoughts, feelings, ideas, and moods you experience as the energetic flows that they are.

 The metadata the [Ping Practice app](https://pingpractice.org/transmissions/why-an-app/) automatically associates with each Ping supports this act.
-This information grounds Pings in time which can provide a durable scaffolding for navigating Pings and understanding how they relate to the embodied moments we meet Pings in.<sup>[iii]</sup>
+This information grounds Pings in time which can provide a durable scaffolding for navigating Pings and understanding how they relate to the embodied moments we meet Pings in.

 ---

-As we talk about all of this, it’s important to name a tension: capturing Pings has the potential to support presence as much as it can interfere with it.
+As we talk about all of this, it’s important to name another tension: capturing Pings has the potential to support presence as much as it can interfere with it.

 Sometimes noticing a Ping is enough.
-Other times, capturing a Ping deepens our awareness in ways noticing alone may not.
+Other times, capturing a Ping deepens our awareness and brings us further into our bodies in ways noticing alone may not.

 An integral part of Ping Practice is learning what proves true for you and making choices in alignment with these inner places.